Undergraduate Certificate Program Advanced Proficiency in Russian

 Advanced Proficiency in Russian Certificate: Why PSU?

-PSU's Russian Flagship Program has an Introductory Track for students with little or no prior experience in Russian and an Advanced Track for students who already read, write, and speak Russian well enough to participate in discussion.
+Funded by The Language Flagship, PSU's Russian Flagship offers an Introductory Track for students with little or no prior experience in Russian and an Advanced Track for students who already speak, read, and write Russian well enough to participate in discussion.

-In our program, you'll enjoy small classes taught by our expert faculty, mentoring and advising, and opportunities to work one-on-one with a Russian-speaking conversation partner.
+In our program, you'll enjoy small classes taught by our expert faculty, close mentoring and advising, regular work one-on-one with Russian-speaking conversation partners, and opportunities to study abroad for a summer and a full academic year with support from generous scholarships.

 What Can I Do With a Certificate for Advanced Proficiency in Russian?

-Many of our graduates find jobs working in U.S. national security, diplomacy, and homeland security, as well as media, business, non-profit social services and education.
-Others have joined the Peace Corps, or decided to pursue graduate studies in international relations, history, law, politics, or Russian and Eastern European studies.
+Our graduates find jobs working in U.S. national security, diplomacy, and homeland security, as well as media, business, non-profit social services, translation and education.
+They also join the Peace Corps or decide to pursue graduate studies in international relations, history, law, politics, or Russian and Eastern European studies.
+Check out the alumni profiles on the Flagship website.

 - RUS 414 Advanced Russian Grammar